OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-23.md

 So I will put an end to your lewdness and prostitution brought from Egypt.
 You will not look on these things with longing or remember Egypt anymore.

 ## Ezekiel 23:28
-For this is what the Sovereign Lord says: I am about to deliver you into the hands of those you hate, to those you turned away from in disgust.
+For this is what the Sovereign Lord says: I am about to hand you over to those you despise, to those you turned away from in disgust.

 ## Ezekiel 23:29
 They will deal with you in hatred, take all your possessions, and leave you naked and bare.
 The shame of your prostitution will be exposed, and your lewdness and obscene practices